broxus/octusbridge-contracts/README.md

 - Use `NETWORK` http://ton_node in case you're using Docker compose
 - Use `SEED` to generate keys.
 Seed can be generated with `tonos-cli genphrase`
 - Setup your own path in `TVM_STDLIB_SOL_PATH` in case you're going to build contracts on your own
+- Leave `RANDOM_TRUFFLE_NONCE` blank if you need to determine contract address.
+Means, that test can be run only once.
+Set it `1` to deploy new addresses each time.

 ## Docker run